eagle13/hw1-2015S/tools.md

 ssh - connect to another computer's command line make - runs the Makefile in the directory, allowing for easier scripting of
 	code compilation.
+tr - replaces or removes characters from input

 | - (pipe) take one command's CLI output and "pipe" it to another command
 	to be used as input.